 NOTE: All speeches must be accompanied by an outline and a bibliography.
 Failure to give the instructor an outline and bibliography on the day of the presentation will result in a reduction of one letter grade.
-The outline should be neatly typed and printed on paper PLUS a copy emailed to the instructor at dgire@luc.edu.
+The outline should be neatly typed, utilizing education English, and printed on paper PLUS a copy emailed to the instructor at dgire@luc.edu.